rsdoiel/antenna/weather.md

 ---

-## SPC Jan 29, 2025 1300 UTC Day 1 Convective Outlook
+## SPC Jan 30, 2025 1300 UTC Day 1 Convective Outlook

-date: 2025-01-29, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2025-01-30, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

 <br /><a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html"><img src="https://www.spc.noaa.gov/products/outlook/day1otlk.gif" border="1" alt="Day 1 Outlook Image" hspace="1" vspace="1" width="815" height="555" align="center" /></a><pre>
 Day 1 Convective Outlook
 NWS Storm Prediction Center Norman OK
-0648 AM CST Wed Jan 29 2025
+0642 AM CST Thu Jan 30 2025

-Valid 291300Z - 301200Z
+Valid 301300Z - 311200Z

-...THERE IS A MARGINAL RISK OF SEVERE THUNDERSTORMS FOR CENTRAL AND NORTH TEXAS...
+...THERE IS A SLIGHT RISK OF SEVERE THUNDERSTORMS FOR SOUTHEAST TEXAS INTO CENTRAL AND NORTHERN LOUISIANA AND FAR WESTERN MISSISSIPPI...

 ...SUMMARY...
-A few strong to severe thunderstorms will be possible across parts of the southern Great Plains tonight.
+Strong/isolated severe storms will be possible today into tonight from eastern portions of Texas eastward across the Lower Mississippi Valley.

-..Southern Great Plains...
+...East-central TX into the lower MS Valley...
-Water-vapor imagery this morning shows a closed upper low over the Desert Southwest.
-This upper feature will gradually move eastward through daybreak Thursday reaching the Sangre de Cristos.
+A large mid to upper-level low centered near the CO/KS/OK/TX border region will migrate eastward through tonight before reaching the lower MO Valley early Friday morning.
+A belt of 100+ kt 500-mb flow will move from southwest TX northeastward into eastern OK/north TX by early evening before overspreading the Ark-La-Miss and lower OH Valley.
+The strongest upper forcing for ascent will shift northeastward from the southern Great Plains into the Ozarks and lower OH Valley.
+Coincidentally, a weak surface low will move from northeast TX towards the IL vicinity late tonight.
+Surface analysis this morning indicates a warm frontal zone draped over northeastern TX and central LA.
+Model guidance indicates this feature will advance into parts of the lower MS Valley/Mid South later this afternoon/evening.

-Widespread cloud cover over central/eastern TX into OK will tend to limit diurnal heating today.
-Southerly low-level flow over south/coastal TX will slowly intensify as a still modifying airmass over the western Gulf of America moves inland into the TX Hill Country.
-Isolated thunderstorms may develop later this afternoon over northeast TX into AR but weak elevated instability will limit storm intensity.
+Considerable cloudiness today will limit overall destabilization in combination with relatively marginal mid-level lapse rates (reference 12 UTC Fort Worth/Del Rio, TX and Shreveport, LA raobs).

-By mid to late evening, prior moistening during the day into the early evening will yield weak instability (250-1000 J/kg MUCAPE) from west-central TX north-northeastward into southern OK.
-The arrival of stronger large-scale ascent associated with the approaching upper low and Pacific cold front will facilitate the development of showers/thunderstorms from central TX into southern OK.
-Relatively cool 500-mb temperatures around -16 deg C will support a potential risk for large hail with a few of the stronger updrafts.
-Convective coverage is forecast to quickly increase during the late evening/overnight timeframe as storms become oriented in a large band.
-An accompanying risk for isolated strong to locally severe will likely continue through the overnight.
-A surface-based warm sector may eventually be encountered by storms on the southern portion of the band near the I-35 corridor overnight.
+However, a plume of modified Gulf moisture featuring dewpoints ranging from near 70 to the mid 60s, extends from Deep South TX northward into eastern TX ahead of the cold front and south of the northward advancing warm frontal zone.
+Uncertainty for severe today into tonight is related to overall weak instability and storm development immediately ahead of the front.
+It seems plausible storms will gradually intensify through the morning into the afternoon.
+Forecast soundings show enlarged hodographs which would support a potential risk for organized line segments/supercells.
-A marginal risk for severe gusts and perhaps a tornado could develop with this activity.
+Damaging gusts and an isolated risk for a couple of tornadoes appear to be the primary threats with the stronger storms as this potential severe activity shifts east in tandem with a strong LLJ.
+Weaker instability with east extent into the lower MS Valley this evening/tonight will likely lead to a lessening severe threat with time.

 ..Smith/Kerr..
-01/29/2025
+01/30/2025

 </pre>
 <a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html">Read more</a>